spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 While they are human-readable and you can manually edit the values of the properties within, however be careful not to make mistakes that will inhibit the conversion back to binary form!<%(/Expandable)%>

-## Represent your new entity on your workers
+## Plan your entity representations

-In this section we’re going to decide how to represent the `HealthPickup` entity in our client-workers and server-workers, and implement this.
+In this section we’re going to decide how to represent the `HealthPickup` entity in our client-workers and in our server-workers.

-### Plan your entity representations

 First we must think about how each of the workers should represent the entity, so let's quickly review how we want this game mechanic to play out:

 * Players should see a health pack hovering just above the ground.
 * When a player collides with the health pack. it is consumed and disappears.